S. A. M. Wood: Remaining campaigns

 Wood resumed command of his brigade on November 20, 1862, and fought in the Army of Tennessee's campaigns during the rest of 1862 and into 1863, including the bloody Battle of Stones River at year's end, throughout the Tullahoma Campaign in the summer of 1863 and the Battle of Chickamauga that September.
 However Wood resigned his commission on October 17, just prior to the Battles for Chattanooga in November.

 Postbellum

 Wood resumed his law practice following his resignation from the Confederate Army, and was pardoned by the U.S. Government after the war on November 4, 1865.
 He then served again in the Alabama Legislature, and was a professor of law at the University of Alabama from 1889 to 1890.

 Wood also was the attorney for the Alabama Great Southern Railway from its beginnings in 1877 until his death.
-In early in 1891 at the age of 67, Wood died and was buried in Tuscaloosa, Alabama.
+In early 1891 at the age of 67, Wood died and was buried in Tuscaloosa, Alabama.